-In the past decade, the Department of Aging went from 52 SCSEP sub-grantees to its current 11.
-The Department of Aging will be issuing a Request for Grant Applications for SCSEP services in at least 42 of the 52 AAA Planning and Service Areas (PSAs) in December 2017.
+In the past decade, the Department of Aging went from 52 SCSEP sub-grantees to its current 7 sub-grantees.
+The Department of Aging will be issuing a Request for Grant Applications for SCSEP services in at least 42 of the 52 AAA Planning and Service Areas (PSAs) in November 2017.
 Selected providers will begin to provide SCSEP services in the four designated AAA PSA Regions on July 1, 2018.

 The PDA plans on enhancing its relationship with the Pennsylvania Department of Labor & Industry (L&I) and through L&I, the local Workforce Development Boards and the PA CareerLink® centers.
 This could result in more employment and training services for SCSEP participants such as working with the Business Service Teams at the PA CareerLink® centers to improve unsubsidized placements.
-The Department has met or exceeded each of its performance goals in PY 14 and historically; therefore there is no plan at this time to change program operators.
-PDA will provide technical assistance to those subgrantees that fail to meet any performance goal.
-In past years, Joyce Welsh provided an entire day of training to SCSEP sub-grantees on how to meet SCSEP Performance Goals.
-PY 15 may not be reflective of PDA's actual performance because of the budget impasse and other internal issues with a few subgrantees.
+The Department has met or exceeded each of its performance goals in PY 15 and historically; therefore, there is no plan at this time to change program operators.
+PDA will provide technical assistance to those sub-grantees that fail to meet any performance goal.

-The state's strategy for continuous improvement in the level of performance for SCSEP participants' entry into unsubsidized employment, and to achieve, at a minimum, the levels specified in OAA Section 513(a)(2)(E)(ii).
-(20 CFR 641.302(f)) -
+The state's strategy for continuous improvement in the level of performance for SCSEP participants' entry into unsubsidized employment, and to achieve, at a minimum, the levels specified in OAA Section 513(a)(2)(E)(ii) (20 CFR 641.302(f)).

-The PDA will work with the PA Department of Labor & Industry to present at future PDA webinars or trainings on ways to assist SCSEP participants in their job search and obtaining unsubsidized jobs.
-One of the topics will be targeting High Priority Occupations as job goals in the initial IEPs.
-On May 18, 2016, PDA staff will be presenting to PA CareerLink® staff about SCSEP and older workers in general during a breakout session at the PA Partners Conference on the topic, Preparing for the Silver Tsunami: Serving Older Workers at CareerLinks.
+The PA Department of Aging (PDA) will work with the PA Department of Labor & Industry to present at future PDA webinars or trainings on ways to assist SCSEP participants in their job search and obtaining unsubsidized jobs.
+One of the topics will be targeting High Priority Occupations as job goals in the initial

+IEPs.
+On May 18, 2016, PDA staff presented to PA CareerLink® staff about SCSEP and older workers in general during a breakout session at the PA Partners Conference on the topic, "Preparing for the Silver Tsunami: Serving Older Workers at CareerLink® Centers."
 There will be two co-presenters.
 One will be from a local PA CareerLink® and one from a local WDB.
 PDA has trained and will continue to train SCSEP sub-grantees to follow-up with participants who exit for voluntary or durational limit reasons in the quarter after exit quarter to determine if they found unsubsidized employment.
-PDA will implement OJEs in PY 16 with the goal of improving participants' entry into unsubsidized employment.
+PDA implemented OJEs in PY 16 with the goal of improving participants' entry into unsubsidized employment.